Eyongkevin/reactnd-Flashcards/README.md

 This is the home view of the app.
 It shows a list of Decks which you can navigate to add more cards and take quizzes.

 At the start of the app, the `deck list` will display 3 default decks.
-However, if the user starts adding decks, a button called `RESET` will appear at the bottom of the page allowing the user to reset back to the default decks.
+However, if the user starts adding decks, a button called `RESET` will appear at the bottom of the page allowing the user to reset back to the default decks as shown below.

 ![Deck List with extra decks](./doc/images/DeckListCustom.png)